lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 * v2 - implemented Designated tags in the TP2 file and added a new component (Pause game when NPCs turn hostile during dialogue)
 * v2.1 - corrected a typo that would cause the install to fail and wait a bit longer to pause
 * v2.2 - adds pause on doppleganger, loupgar, and wolfwere changes
+* v2.3 - scripts are put on hold until the pause is set so that NPCs don't get free-shots during the delay

 ------------------------------------------------------------------------
 LEGAL INFORMATION